 Location.
-43° 48.932′ N, 72° 32.804′ W. Marker is in Royalton, Vermont, in Windsor County.
-Marker is at the intersection of Vermont Route 14 and Bridge Street, on the left when traveling west on State Route 14.
+43° 48.927′ N, 72° 32.797′ W. Marker is in Royalton, Vermont, in Windsor County.
+Marker is at the intersection of Bridge Street and Vermont Route 14, on the right when traveling east on Bridge Street.
 Touch for map.
-Marker is in this post office area: South Royalton VT 05068, United States of America.
+Marker is at or near this postal address: 58 Bridge St, South Royalton VT 05068, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Royalton Raid (a few steps from this marker); Stone Turnpike Marker (a few steps from this marker); Jessie LaFountain Bigwood (approx. 1.4 miles away); Joseph Smith Monument (approx. 2 miles away); Wagon Wheels Farm (approx. 2.2 miles away); Site of 1780 Raid (approx. 3.3 miles away); Eighteen Hundred And Froze To Death / United Church Of Bethel (approx. 4.6 miles away); Tunbridge Civil War Memorial (approx. 5.6 miles away).
+Burning of Royalton (a few steps from this marker); The Royalton Raid (a few steps from this marker); Jessie LaFountain Bigwood (approx. 1.4 miles away); Joseph Smith Monument (approx. 2 miles away); Wagon Wheels Farm (approx. 2.2 miles away); Site of 1780 Raid (approx. 3.3 miles away); Eighteen Hundred And Froze To Death / United Church Of Bethel (approx. 4.6 miles away); Tunbridge Civil War Memorial (approx. 5.6 miles away).
 Touch for a list and map of all markers in Royalton.

 Editor’s want-list for this marker.
 A wide angle photo of the marker and its surroundings. • Can you help?